SERIE B

 From Salerno city centre

-Using public transport from the centre of the city to reach the stadium can prove extremely awkward, it takes swapping buses to reach the Arechi, and the best course of action is to either take the bus from the train station or drive.
+Using public transport from the centre of the city to reach the stadium can prove awkward.
+It takes swapping buses to reach the Arechi, and the best course of action is to take the bus from the train station or drive.

 From Salerno airport